SAP-samples/teched2023-IN261/README.md

 ## Overview

 SAP Integration Suite, advanced event mesh is a fully managed event streaming and management service that enables enterprise-wide and enterprise-grade event-driven architecture.
-It complements SAP Event Mesh for more demanding scenarios and is a full blown, general purpose Event Mesh.
+It is a full blown, general purpose Event Mesh.
 AEM offers enterprise-grade performance, reliability, security and governance.
 It scales to very large use cases – and very means very very very in this case.

 ![Pic 1](/./images/IN261-2.png)